Profile: Banking and Financial Services

 - Advising the OFT in relation to a debt collection practices of a major credit card provider.

-- Advising in relation to two multi-billion pound mergers in the building societies sector.
+- Advising the acquirer on a multi-billion pound merger in the building societies sector in 2008.

 - A long running project redrafting one of the clearing banks account terms and conditions in the run up to the bank charges litigation.
 These terms and conditions were subsequently favourably considered by the High Court in OFT v Abbey National & Ors EWHC 875 (Comm).